 For more information on AL_A please visit their website.

 LOCAL COMMUNITY INFORMATION

-The V&A is committed to keeping members of the local community involved and informed about the Exhibition Road Building Project.
+The V&A is committed to keeping members of the local community involved and informed about the Exhibition Road Quarter.
 The project is an essential development for the future of the V&A where visitor numbers have more than trebled in the last decade, and the new facilities will offer huge benefits to the area.
 The courtyard, in particular, will provide much needed public space in which to gather and relax between museum visits.

 We are producing regular newsletters for South Kensington residents and businesses and hold drop-in events in the museum for visitors to give their feedback.